davideolgiati/PartyLoud/README.md

 to mitigate tracking from hacker on local network or IPS This script was inspired by [noisy.py](https://github.com/1tayH/noisy "noisy.py")

+##### :warning: Currently PartyLoud has been only tested on Debian 9 and Mac OSX 10.14. :warning:

 ## Table of contents

 * [Changelog](#changelog)